Do You Need THC To Activate CBD?

 Here's the big difference.

-- THC tends to influence CB1 receptors in the brain
+- THC tends to influence CB1 receptors in the brain and nervous system

-- CBD tends to influence CB2 receptors in the body
+- CBD tends to influence CB2 receptors in the body and nervous system

 This difference speaks to why THC and CBD have very unique effects in the body.